Archie Gourlay

-Archibald Murdoch Gourlay (born 29 June 1969 in Scotland) is a Scottish retired footballer.
+Archibald Murdoch Gourlay (born 29 June 1969) is a Scottish retired footballer.

 Career

-Gourlay started his career with Greenock Morton, where he was touted to have a successful career.
+Gourlay started his career with Morton, where he was touted to have a successful career.

 In 1988, Gourlay signed for Newcastle United in the English top flight.
 Despite earning Man of the Match in his second appearance, a 0-2 League Cup loss to Middlesbrough, he never established himself in the first team, only making 5 appearances for the club.
 After that, Gourlay returned to Scotland with Motherwell before playing for English lower league sides Preston North End as well as Hartlepool United, where he only made 1 appearance.